Building muscle mass after 50 is definitely possible. Here are some ways to get there fast and avoid the pitfalls.

 - How to workout: Higher Reps/Lighter Weights taking each set to “failure” or muscle exhaustion

-- What supplements to consider using: Creatine & Whey
+- Supplements to consider using: Creatine, BCAAs & Whey

 How to Workout

 Nor does it matter how you create the resistance.
 Free weights are great.
 Machines are great.
 Body weight is great.
 Resistance Bands are great.
 It’s all good.
 Your muscles only feel the tension, they don’t know or care how you made it.

 Recent study after study has shown definitively that lifting lighter weights in the 8 – 12 rep range is superior to trying to push heavy weight – if your aim is to build muscle tissue.
 This has proven especially true for older adults.

 It’s becoming the consensus opinion among experts (lots of links below to studies and articles).
-And it’s pushing aside the old school belief that only heavier and heavier weights can build muscle.
+And it’s pushing aside the old school belief that only progressively heavier weights can build muscle.

 I Know This Works

 Here’s me back in those days.
 I include this video as proof that I really was an adherent of the hardcore, old school way of training.
 Heavy.
 Alone in the basement.
-(I messed up the math at the time I selfied this video.
-It’s a total of 610 pounds x 2 reps.)
+(It’s a total of 610 pounds x 2 reps.)

 So… I found out the hard way that aging joints cannot recover from the extreme punishment that heavyweights can bring as quickly or as thoroughly as they did when we were younger.
 My shoulders ached and started making knuckle-cracking sounds when I moved.
 Mentally, I was depressed.
 My life-long passion was over.

 Fast forward to today, in my early 60’s I have more muscle mass than I did at any other age.
 And no pain.
 It’s because I stopped lifting for my ego and started lifting smart.

-I’ve been at the ‘new way’ now for about 6 years.
+I’ve been at the ‘new way’ now for about 8 years.
 It’s more fun training this way and it takes less time.
-You do feel soreness as a result, but not the pain of getting pounded by heavyweights.
+You do feel soreness as a result, but not the serious pain of getting pounded by heavyweights.

 We Are Going to Pump You Up